ElektraInitiative/libelektra/doc/help/kdb-editor.md

 Where `path` is the destination where the user wants to edit keys and `format` is the format in which the keys should be edited.
 If the `format` argument is not passed, then the default format will be used as determined by the value of the `sw/kdb/current/format` key.
 By default, that key contains `storage`.
-The `storage` plugin can be configured at compile-time or changed by the link `libelektra-storage.so`.
+The `storage` plugin can be configured at compile-time or changed by the link `libelektra-plugin-storage.so`.
 The `format` attribute relies on Elektra’s plugin system to properly import the configuration.
 The user can view all plugins available for use by running the kdb-plugin-list(1) command.
 To learn about any plugin, the user can simply use the kdb-plugin-info(1) command.